CASE 8- 13 year old Hanoverian mare with Acute Grade III and IV.

 Radiograph taken prior to the 90 day trim of the Right Fore, notice the destruction around the tip of the P3 bone.
 Both the dorsal hoof wall and underlying sole show major trauma, but there is healthy new sole and new hoof wall forming.

 90 day shoeing of the Left Fore.
-This foot was subjected to surgical correction and digital realignment.
+This foot was subjected to correction and digital realignment.
 Note the healthy new sole under the tip of P3 and the new hoof wall growing out.

 The healing coronary band rupture 30 days after the photograph above, showing the cornification of the hoof wall.
 Also note the new hoof wall growth.